pierregerenton/multiisoformVSsingleisoform/README.md

 python3 src/number_genes_with_different_go_term_between_files.py -i data/pannzer_output/human.all.nr_off.out data/pannzer_output/human.long.nr_off.out data/pannzer_output/human.mane.nr_off.out -b data/pannzer_output/human.all.nr_off.out -o res/human_gene_count.pdf
 ```

-- `-i` : pannzer output as input file (at least 2, or 1 with `-b` option)
+- `-i` : pannzer output as input file (at least 2, or 1 with `-l` `-b` option)
+- `-l` : path of a pannzer output where the longest isoform will be extracted (and this new element add to the plot)
-- `-b` : path of a pannzer output where the best isoform will be kept (and this new element add to the plot)
+- `-b` : path of a pannzer output where the best isoform will be extracted (and this new element add to the plot)
 - `-a` : infer GO term ancestry (longer)
 - `-o` : name of the output file